GonzaCoding/codetest2-seedtag/README.md

 An example of the response body for the previous example would be ```{"x":0,"y":40}```.
 Hence, our *YVH* combat droid would know which is the following element to destroy.

-To determine which is the following point to be destroyed, protocols and rules should be followed.
+To determine which is the following point to be destroyed the next protocols and rules must be followed.

 Available protocols
 -----------------------